Ndutaw/alx-system_engineering-devops/0x00-shell_basics/README.md

 moves a file from one directory to another delete a file from a directory
-Delete a directory in another directory
+Delete a directory in another directory chenges the working directory to the previous one